elsehow/cw-dao-dapp/README.md

 ### Setup Chain

-Make sure you install the `docker` locally.
+Make sure you install the `docker` command-line tool and daemon locally (Mac users can [download it here](https://docs.docker.com/desktop/mac/install/)).
 In a new terminal, clone the [cw-dao](https://github.com/DA0-DA0/cw-dao) repo, and run the deploy contracts script.

 ```bash
 git clone https://github.com/DA0-DA0/cw-dao